yui-tan/pyPromptChecker/docs/description.md

   - **"ModelListSearchApplyTi" option** (Boolean)
 If this is set to True,
 the same process performed on 'Model Hash' will also be applied to LoRa and textual inversion.
-In other words, you can freely set the display names for LoRa and textual inversion using 'Model_list.csv'.
+In other words, you can freely set the display names for LoRa and textual inversion.
 Default value is **False**.

 - ### [Tab] section